EU labour force survey - methodology

 - Persons without work and in education or training will only be classified as unemployed if they are ‘currently available for work’ and ‘seeking work’, as defined in points (2) and (3).

 - During the off-season, seasonal workers cannot be considered as having a formal attachment to their high-season job because they do not continue to receive a wage or salary from their employer although they may have an assurance of return to work.
 If they are not at work during the off-season, they are classified as unemployed only if they are ‘currently available for work’ and ‘seeking work’, as defined in points (2) and (3).

 Exceptions to the standard age group 15 to 74 are: 16 to 74 years in Spain, Italy, Sweden (until 2000), United Kingdom, Norway (until 2005) and Iceland.

 Before 2001 unemployment results used to refer to persons aged 15 years and more.

-For further details see variables WSTATOR, SEEKWORK, AVAILBLE and METHODA to METHODM in the Core variables (user guide) and explanatory notes.
+For further details, see variables WSTATOR, SEEKWORK, AVAILBLE and METHODA to METHODM in the EU-LFS user guide and the EU-LFS explanatory notes.